s2005/ConvToCSV/README.md

 ## Description

 ConvToCSV is a Python project designed to streamline the process of converting tab-delimited files to CSV format.
 It provides a simple and robust solution for handling various input scenarios, including different header formats and multi-line headers.
-This tool is particularly useful for data analysts, researchers, and developers who frequently work with data copied from web page and need a reliable way to standardize their data into CSV format.
+This tool is particularly useful for data analysts, researchers, and developers who frequently work with data copied from web pages and need a reliable way to standardize their data into CSV format.

 Key features of ConvToCSV include: